 One easy way to focus the power of bleach where you need it is to use a bleach pen.

 However, if you do think that your grout could use an overall disinfection and stain treatment, start with an oxygen-type powdered bleach like OxyClean.
 This kind of bleach is gentler on your grout than the liquid, chloride-type stuff, and it's usually sufficient to take care of your stubborn stains.
 Just make sure to mix it according to the manufacturer's instructions in a well-ventilated area (that's really important).
-Apply with a brush, let stand 10-15 minutes, and rinse with clean water.
+Apply with a brush, let stand 10 to 15 minutes, and rinse with clean water.

 If all else fails, yes, you can use a chloride bleach spray, although it's a bit harsher and harder to control.
 Test it on a small, inconspicuous area of your tile to make sure that it doesn't damage it.
 Again, follow the directions and open a window, and rinse off with clean water too.